shorebirdtech/docs/docs/status.md

 ## Stable

-Shorebird is available on Android and iOS (alpha), with many apps shipping to the Play Store and App Store.
+Shorebird is available on Android and iOS (beta), with many apps shipping to the Play Store and App Store.

 Our guiding principle has been "first, do no harm".
 It should be